WangXinglin/DORA/README.md

 ## Acknowledgement

-We learned a lot and borrowed some code from the following projects when building GDR.
+We learned a lot and borrowed some code from the following projects when building DORA.

 - [search-and-learn](https://github.com/huggingface/search-and-learn)
 - [inference_scaling](https://github.com/thu-wyz/inference_scaling)